 Introduction

-The study of corrosion products, their morphology and chemical, physical, and microstructural characterisation, is of considerable interest to Heritage and Conservation sciences.
-Metallic objects are unique artefacts that can be considered a witness of the past and a record of technological skilfulness of a society.
-Therefore, it is of utmost interest to study and preserve such objects.
+The study of corrosion products, their morphology and chemical, physical and microstructural characterisation, is of considerable interest to heritage and conservation sciences.
+Metallic objects are unique artefacts that can be considered a witness to the past and a record of a society’s technological prowess.
+Therefore, it is of the utmost importance to study and preserve such objects.

-To achieve this goal, a transdisciplinary approach is always to be preferred: measurement, instrumentation and material sciences find a point of conjunction in the conservation science.
-In fact, metrological and material characterisation are combined in measuring and quantifying the conservation state of the artefacts and the aggressiveness of the surrounding environment with a common final goal: the preservation, restoration, and safeguard of the objects [1-6].
-Numerous studies on ancient and historical Cu-based artefacts have tried to establish the chemical characteristics and structure of natural patinas grown on objects buried in soil for long periods.
-Long-time corrosion of Cu-based alloys leads to structural alloy transformations and to the growth of surface corrosion products layers with complex and stratified structures, whose investigation can allow one to obtain important information on the degradation mechanisms [7-8].
+To achieve this goal, a transdisciplinary approach is always preferable; measurement, instrumentation and material sciences find a point of commonality in conservation science.
+In fact, metrological and material characterisation are combined in measuring and quantifying the conservation state of artefacts and the aggressiveness of the surrounding environment with a common final goal, the preservation, restoration and safeguarding of objects [1]-[6].
+Numerous studies on ancient and historical copper (Cu)-based artefacts have tried to establish the chemical characteristics and structure of the natural patinas that grow on objects that have been buried in soil for long periods.
+The long-time corrosion of Cu-based alloys leads to structural alloy transformations and to the growth of surface corrosion product layers with complex and stratified structures, the investigation of which allows important information on degradation mechanisms to be obtained [7], [8].

-Basically, corrosion in soil leads to the formation of different patinas and corrosion products layers, whose chemical composition and microstructure depend not only on the alloy composition, but also on the environmental conditions and on the soil chemico-physical properties (pH, organic and inorganic particles, aggressive ions, oxygen content, …).
-Usually, an inner layer of cuprite (CuO2), is formed on metal surface and then, an outer layer composed of different copper oxides and hydroxychlorides, sulphates and carbonates such as malachite, brochantite, atacamite and paratacamite, grows on it [9-12].
+Corrosion in soil leads to the formation of different patinas and corrosion product layers, whose chemical composition and microstructure depend not only on the alloy composition but also on the environmental conditions and soil chemico-physical properties (for example, pH, organic and inorganic particles, aggressive ions and oxygen content).
+Usually, an inner layer of cuprite (CuO2) forms on the metal surface, and then, an outer layer, composed of different copper oxides and hydroxychlorides, sulphates and carbonates, such as malachite, brochantite, atacamite and paratacamite, develops [9]-[12].
 Since the external layers are generally quite porous, a continuous interaction between the metallic surface and the environment occurs.
-In particular, in the case reactive copper chloride (CuCl, nantokite) is formed during burial, it can react with oxygen and humidity, leading to cyclic copper corrosion process, generally called bronze disease [13-15], for which chloride ions perform a catalytic action toward further degradation.
+In particular, when reactive copper chloride (CuCl, nantokite) is formed during burial, it can react with oxygen and humidity, leading to a cyclic copper corrosion process, known as bronze disease [13]-[15], in which chloride ions undergo a catalytic action towards further degradation.

-To study the corrosion phenomena and extract as much information possible, multi-analytical strategies are often employed.
-Within the analytical techniques available, non-destructive ones are commonly preferred when dealing with historical and archaeological artefacts, and among them X-ray Fluorescence (XRF) is a staple for evaluating chemical composition [16-18].
-As a matter of facts, a first important and preliminary action in the study of Cu-based artefacts conservation state, is to assess the presence of aggressive agents, such as chloride ions, and unstable corrosion products that can be dangerous for the preservation of the object, which, therefore, needs an immediate stabilization.
+To study the corrosion phenomenon and extract as much information as possible, multi-analytical strategies are often employed.
+Within the analytical techniques available, those that are non-destructive are commonly preferred when dealing with historical and archaeological artefacts, and of these, X-ray fluorescence (XRF) is a staple for evaluating chemical composition [16]-[18].
+As a matter of fact, the most important preliminary action in the study of the conservation state of Cu-based artefacts is to assess the presence of aggressive agents, such as chloride ions, and unstable corrosion products that can be dangerous for the preservation of the object, which, therefore, needs immediate stabilisation.

-In this contest, the development of methodologies and portable instrumentations for quantitative analyses and elemental map distribution, which could be employed also in the field, can be an important tool in conservation.
-Moreover, copper and other alloy components and soil elements distribution maps could help in obtaining information on the degradation mechanisms and can be very useful for developing tailored and suitable cleaning and stabilization treatments before artefact restoration.
+In this context, the development of methodologies and portable instruments for quantitative analyses and elemental map distribution, which could also be employed in the field, can be important tools in conservation.
+Moreover, copper and other alloy components and soil element distribution maps could help in obtaining information on degradation mechanisms and be very useful for developing tailored and suitable cleaning and stabilisation treatments before artefact restoration.